erikvanmechelen/wind/manuscript/imbalance.md

 ### Italy and France are Not Really Neighbors

 Switzerland's wall and Piedmont's gate already keep Italy and France separated by land.
+(If Switzerland were passable, not only does Venice feel a lot weaker, but access to Trieste and Vienna through Tyrolia or vice versa would be vastly improved.
+As an exercise, consider the relative proximity of Italy's home centers and Austria's home centers to Marseille.)

-Now, let's examine their proximity by boat.
+Since the land route is cramped, let's examine Italy and France's proximity by boat.
 The Tyrennian Sea, the Gulf of Lyon, and the Western Med create an ocean of distance to cross.

 Italy cannot steal a center from France.
 Nor can France steal one from Italy.
 (Almost all other neighbors can steal centers given their proximity.)
 Even something like F MAO - WES in Fall 1901 setting up a convoy to NaF in Spring 1902 is hardly a surprise attack.
 And, by contrast to say an English move of F NTH - SKA in Fall 1901, where England can arrange plans with either Russia or Germany, it is clear what F MAO - WES (and a Winter 1901 build of F Mar) intends.